wblabio/wblabio.github.io/wgact/developers.md

     // If you wish to override this and calculate the value from scratch,
     // the filter also provides the order object with the raw order values.

-    // Example: The average cost to prepare an order for shipping is 10% of the order value
+    // Example: The average cost to prepare an order for shipping is 10% of the order value.
     // Therefore we remove 10% of the order value on each order.

     return $order_total * 0.9;